 Tips for Starting a New Toastmasters Club

-The following tips are adapted from a 2006 Toastmasters article posted by District 57 Toastmasters - it’s an oldie but a goodie!
-If you have participated in the start of a new Toastmasters Club as a member of the demonstration meeting team, or served as a New Club Sponsor or Mentor, most likely you have practiced some of the tips suggested.
+The following tips are adapted from a 2006 Toastmasters article posted by District 77 Toastmasters.
+If you have participated in the start of a new Toastmasters Club as a member of the Demonstration Meeting Team (Demo Team), or served as a New Club Sponsor or Mentor, most likely you have practiced some of the tips suggested.

 1) Do Your Homework:

-- Identify Your Target: Are you planning for a community, corporate, advanced or other Club?
-You will need 20 paid members (20 new members or a mix of 18 new Toastmasters and no more than 2 dual/transfer members) before submitting the Application to Organize.
+- Identify Your Target: Are you planning for a community, corporate, advanced or other club?
+You will need at least 20 paid members (20 new members or a mix of 18 new Toastmasters and no more than 2 dual/transfer members) before submitting the application to organize.

-- Get a New Club Kit: You can either order a New Club Kit via the Toastmasters website, or download all the documents and print them out from the New Club Forms page.
+- Get a New Club Kit: Order a New Club Kit via the Toastmasters website OR download all forms and print them out from the New Club Submission Page.

-- Get More help: Inform District 57 Club Extension Chair Gary Wong (email@example.com) that you would like to start a new Toastmasters Club.
+- Get More Help: Inform District 57 Club Growth Director (Ed@d57tm.org) that you would like to start a new Toastmasters Club.
 Use this Charter Member Application for easier submission.

 2) Make Your Game Plan:

-- Build a Team: Identify key motivated people willing to serve as sponsors and mentors, as both of these roles are critical to a new Club’s eventual success.
-For example, anyone who is working towards their Advanced Leader Silver has “sponsor a new club or mentor one” on their list of things to do to get that award, so ask them to be on your team!
-In addition, a club can charter a new club as a project, and then mentor the new club to make sure they get off on the right foot.
+- Build a Team: Identify key motivated people willing to serve as sponsors and mentors, as both of these roles are critical to a new club’s eventual success.
+For example, anyone who is working towards their Advanced Leader Silver has “Sponsor a New Club or Mentor One” on their list of things to do to get that award, so ask them to be on your team!
+In addition, a sponsor can charter a new club as a project, and then mentor the new club to make sure they get off on the right foot.

-- Plan Your Demonstration Meeting (a.k.a.
-“Charter Meeting”): A demo meeting is a specially-designed, abbreviated meeting that is presented before a group of prospective members, by one or more experienced Toastmasters.
-A demo meeting will include an overview of the organization, the benefits of membership, and how to start and operate a Club (including information about fees).
+- Plan Your Demo Meeting: This is a specially-designed, abbreviated meeting that is presented before a group of prospective members, by one or more experienced Toastmasters.
+A Demo Meeting will include an overview of the organization, the benefits of membership, and how to start and operate a club (including information about fees).

-- Develop and implement a promotion strategy: If the club is going to be an open community club, get the word out – use flyers, newspaper ads (Patch.com, Contra Costa Times, etc.), social media and phone calls to let the community know about the demo meeting.
-For closed or closed-corporate clubs, email is effective as well as corporate newsletters.
+- Develop and Implement a Promotion Strategy: If the club is going to be an open community club, get the word out – use flyers, newspaper ads, social media and phone calls to let the community know about the Demo Meeting.
+For closed clubs, email is effective as well as corporate newsletters.

 3) At the Demo Meeting:

-- Focus on WIIFT (What’s In It For THEM): Don’t talk about features, talk about the benefits!
-Features tell but Benefits sell.
-Emphasize why it is worthwhile to join Toastmasters, for example, the demo meeting speaker could tell a story about how Toastmasters gave them better communication skills and leadership skills that helped him/her in their career or in other areas of his/her life.
+- Focus on What’s in it for Them: Don’t talk about features, talk about benefits!
+Features tell, but benefits sell.
+Emphasize why it is worthwhile to join Toastmasters.
+For example, the demo meeting speaker could tell a story about how Toastmasters gave them better communication and leadership skills that helped him/her in their career or in other areas of his/her life.
 Involve your demo team members, and get their testimonials about what Toastmasters has done for them.
 Keep it upbeat, positive, interactive and not too technical.

-- Take a social break: Allow some time (if time is available) for socializing to get guests talking and interacting with one another.
+- Take a Social Break: Allow some time (if available) for socializing to get guests talking and interacting with one another.

-- Identify the future leaders: Gauge which of the attendees come across as likely leaders of the future Club and enlist their involvement as soon as possible for positions of President, Vice President Education, VP Membership, etc.
+- Identify the Future Leaders: Gauge which of the attendees come across as likely leaders of the future club and enlist their involvement as soon as possible for positions of President, VP Education, VP Membership, etc.

-- Get a financial commitment as soon as possible: Solidify the commitment of prospective members by having a “starting point” budget and collecting some level of dues at the first meeting.
+- Get a Financial Commitment ASAP: Solidify the commitment of prospective members by having a “starting point” budget and collecting some level of dues at the first meeting.

 4) After The Demo Meeting

-- File the paperwork ASAP: Make sure you have everything filled out properly, all the dues are in, that you have the correct number of members (min of 20, of which no more than 2 can be dual/transfer members), and file that paperwork ASAP so the club can get their charter kit and the new club sponsors can get credit toward their Advanced Leader Silver award.
+- File the Paperwork ASAP: Make sure you have everything filled out properly, all the dues are in, that you have the correct number of members, and file that paperwork ASAP so the club can get their charter kit and the new club sponsors can get credit toward their Advanced Leader Silver.